EfthimiosVlahos/EfthimiosVlahos/README.md

 <p align='center'>
   🎓 <strong>Data Scientist and Alumnus of SUNY Stony Brook University</strong> 🎓<br/>

-  Hello, hope all is well!
+  Hello, thank you for visiting my github!
 I hold a graduate degree in Applied Mathematics and Statistics with a specialization in Data Science.
 Before diving into the world of Data Science, I strengthened my foundations with a Bachelor's degree in Physics & Mathematics.

   With more than seven years of hands-on experience in Python and over three years in SQL, I have honed my skills in analyzing and manipulating large datasets.
 I take pride in my advanced machine learning capabilities, specializing in Python's scikit-learn library, and leveraging deep learning frameworks to develop cutting-edge predictive models.
 </p>